google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Tips for Writing an Effective Introduction

-Don’t underestimate the importance of crafting a powerful introduction.
+Don’t underestimate the importance of creating a powerful introduction.
 Here are some additional tips to keep in mind:

-4. Read your introduction aloud to identify awkward phrasing or unclear sentences.
+4. Read your introduction aloud to identify awkward phrases or unclear sentences.

 5. Subtly address questions your reader might have, such as the research gap, limitations, and contributions of your study.